Sprakbanken/tesseract_docker_dhlab/README.md

-# Tesseract docker images for use in mass production
+# Tesseract docker images for larger workloads

-This repository contains instructions for building and using a Tesseract system in mass production (operationalizing the instructions at: https://tesseract-ocr.github.io/tessdoc/Compiling-%E2%80%93-GitInstallation.html#release-builds-for-mass-production).
+This repository contains instructions for building and using a Tesseract system in larger workloads (operationalizing the instructions at: https://tesseract-ocr.github.io/tessdoc/Compiling-%E2%80%93-GitInstallation.html#release-builds-for-mass-production).
 Essentially, this forces Tesseract to use single-threading on image-level, parallelizing over images.
 The system is used in the DHLAB at the National Library of Norway.

 ## Build docker image